-You may be surprised to learn that even if you don’t ski there are heaps of fun, snow-based activities to fill your days in Whistler.
+As I said, even if you don’t ski there are heaps of fun, snow-based activities to fill your days in Whistler.
 From dog sledding to tubing to a bucket-list-worthy helicopter tour.
-When I lived in Whistler, even though I had a ski season pass I didn’t ski all that much, maybe like 15 times the whole season (I was a little nervous if I’m completely honest).
+When I lived in Whistler, even though I had a ski season pass I didn’t ski all that much, maybe 15 times the whole season.
 So, I filled my days here doing other fun, snowy activities!

-I’m here to tell you that there’s HEAPS to do in Whistler for the non-skier from adrenalin-pumping activities like snowmobiling and a bungee jump to more tame activities like relaxing at an outdoor Nordic-inspired spa and going on a snowy hike.
+I’m here to tell you that there’s HEAPS to do in Whistler for non-skiers from adrenalin-pumping activities like snowmobiling and a bungee jump to more tame activities like relaxing at an outdoor Nordic-inspired spa and going on a snowy hike.

-As for the best month to visit – the highest snowfall is in December.
-But that’s also the busiest time of year.
-Therefore, we recommend winter tourists visit in February when the crowds are less!
-FYI, the ski season in Whistler runs from November to May!
+As for the best month to visit Whistler for non-skiers – the highest snowfall is in December so that’s when the skiers descend on the town.
+Therefore, this is considered the busiest time of year.
+Therefore, we recommend you visit in February when the crowds are less!

 Top tip – We advise spending a minimum of 3 days in Whistler in winter!